-With some planning and work, we made our dream come true.
-I hope this feature saves you some time (and money), because I know you would rather spend that time on one, or all, of the Hawaiian Islands.
+With some planning and careful budgeting, you can make your Hawaiian dream come true.
+With these money-saving tips, you can spend time on one, or all, of the Hawaiian Islands.

-- Buy Hawaii Travel Guide: How to Travel to Hawaii Cheap.
+- Invest in Hawaii Travel Guide: How to Travel to Hawaii Cheap.
 You will get invaluable information from this book about saving money.

 - Buy The Entertainment Book.
 It is sold all over the country.
 The prices change yearly but expect to pay about $35.00 for it, You will get that money back the first day or two you are in the islands.
 You can also buy their digital edition.

 - If you do not intend to explore these amazing islands, it might make sense to spend $300 a night on a resort that you never have to leave.
-But, I think Hawaii cries out, "Look at me."
-We spent less than $100 a night for lodging on every island for various types of accommodations.
+But, Hawaii cries out, "Look at me!"
+If you avoid the fancy resorts, it is absolutely possible to spend less than $100 a night for lodging on every island, for various types of accommodations.

-- Bring clothes you can throw away if they get stained.
-This will save money on new clothes when you get home.
-A lot of Hawaii has very sticky sand, golden sand, black sand and clay-colored mud.
-These substances do not come off of your clothes easily.
-If you bring clothes you don't care about, you won't have to replace them.
-I would suggest doing the same for footwear.
+- Leave your luxury resort wear at home and bring clothes you will not mind throwing away if they get stained or ruined.
+A lot of Hawaii has very sticky, black sand and clay-colored mud, and these substances do not come off of your clothes easily.
+If you bring clothes and footwear you don't care about, you won't have to replace them.

 - Bring your own snorkels, fins, and mask.
-I was surprised how inexpensive rentals are at many beaches, however, if you go to three beaches in one day, you can spend $15.00.
-Do that for ten days and you've spent $150 you didn't need to spend.
+One-time rentals are available at many beaches, however, if you go to three beaches in one day, you can spend $15.00.
+Do that for ten days, and you've spent $150 you didn't need to pay.
 Surprisingly, these items don't take up much room in luggage.

 - Many stores, especially the vendor-type shops, will give you a discount if you offer cash.

-- Everywhere you go you will see roll-up sand mats for 99-cents.
-They are better than towels or blankets because the sand shakes off of them easily.
-If, however, you are going to go to more than one island, these mats will most likely not fit into your luggage.
-Spend a bit more ($2.49) and get the same mat that folds into a square.
-Then you can carry the mat from place to place.
-You can also take it home, rather than leaving it for the next person or throwing it away.
+- Everywhere you go, you will see roll-up sand mats for 99 cents.
+These mats are better than towels or blankets because the sand shakes off of them easily, but it is not easy to carry the roll-up mats around if you are traveling between islands.
+Instead, spend a bit more ($2.49) and get a mat that folds into a square, then you can carry the mat from place to place, and you can also take it home, rather than throwing it away.
 The best place to find these is at an ABC Store.